mehrozaftab/Creating-an-EC2-on-AWS-with-wordpress-installation/AWS PROJECT.md

 You will now see that the username on your terminal will now change from your computer device to that of your EC2 instance username
 This confirms that now you are connected to your EC2 instance locally.

-Update and upgrade system packages:
+# Update and upgrade system packages
 sudo apt update -y
 sudo apt upgrade -y

 ## Step 4 - Installing Apache to be used as web server for wordpress:
 sudo apt install apache2 -y
 sudo systemctl start apache2
 sudo systemctl enable apache2

 ## Step 5 - Installing MYSQL as the database to store and organise the data for your wordpress page:

-Install MySQL
+# Install MySQL server
 sudo apt install mysql-server -y sudo systemctl start mysql sudo systemctl enable mysql

-Secure MySQL installation
+# Secure MySQL installation
 sudo mysql_secure_installation <<EOF
 y
 YourPassword
 YourPassword